 GRAZIA: Signature fragrance?

 Bec: By signature I’m counting something I’ve bought twice as I like to mix things up, but I recently got a second bottle of Maison Francis Kurkdjan in Amyris.
-My husband also bought me Byredo Flowerhead for Christmas and it’s my current favourite!
+My husband also bought me Byredo Flowerhead for Christmas and it’s my current favorite!

 GRAZIA: What does your vacation makeup kit look like?